-- Whelk, cooked, moist heat (3 oz)
+- Whelk, cooked, moist heat (3 oz).

 - No known toxins.

-- Available fresh from July – March
+- Available fresh from July – March.

-1. Hubbard, Kristin.
-2008.
-Kellet’s whelk.
+Hubbard, K. 2008.
+Kellet’s whelk, Kelletia kelletii.
 Status of the Fisheries Report 2008.
-California Dept. Fish & Wildlife, Available: http://www.dfg.ca.gov/marine/status/
+California Department of Fish and Wildlife.
+28 July 2013. < https://nrm.dfg.ca.gov/FileHandler.ashx?DocumentID=34437&inline=true>.

 SIMoN.
-Sanctuary Integrated Monitoring Network – Kellet’s Whelk – Available: http://sanctuarysimon.org/species/kelletia/kelletii/kellet's-whelk
+Sanctuary Integrated Monitoring Network – Kellet’s Whelk – Available: https://sanctuarysimon.org/dbtools/species-database/

 Halpern et al. 2006.
 Strong Top-Down Control in Southern California Kelp Forest Ecosystems.
 Science312: 1230-1232. https://doi.org/10.1126/science.1128613

 Denny, M. W., S.D.
 Gaines.
 2007.
 Encyclopedia of tidepools and rocky shores.
 Berkeley: University of California Press.

 SELF Nutrition Data.
-20013.
-"Mollusks, whelk, unspecified, cooked, moist heat. http://nutritiondata.self.com/facts/finfish-and-shellfish-products/4200/2
+2013.
+"Mollusks, whelk, unspecified, cooked, moist heat. https://nutritiondata.self.com/facts/finfish-and-shellfish-products/4200/2

 BBC.
 2013.
 Whelk Recipes.
-BBC - Food Ingredients. www.bbc.co.uk/food/whelk.
+BBC - Food Ingredients. www.bbc.co.uk/food/whelk